 Our overall objective is to quantify the landscape-scale C fluxes at annual scale of both managed agricultural-forest landscapes and people, using the Kalamazoo watershed in southwestern Michigan as our testbed.

 - (1) What are the quantitative contributions of land cover change, specific management practices, and climate changes (means and extremes) to the social and physical C fluxes of managed ecosystems and landscapes?

 - (2) What are the spatial and temporal changes of their contributions in managed agricultural-forest landscapes?

 - (3) How will future land use changes (including alternative management practices) impact C sequestration in an upper, mid-latitude managed ecosystem?

-Project members attended the Annual Legislative Breakfast March 20, 2017, hosted by the Kalamazoo Environmental Council.
+- March 20, 2017: Annual Legislative Breakfast hosted by the Kalamazoo Environmental Council.

 Our overarching hypothesis is that social C flux is more responsible than physical C flux for the dynamics, and especially the uncertainty, of the cumulative CO2eq production of these intensively-managed landscapes.
 However, their proportions vary significantly among the landscapes and over history because of the great variations in land conversions, land use practices, climatic changes and extremes in the watershed.